-I took my daughter to a birthday party here last summer and boy, did we have a great time!
 Gavin Park has an awesome play space, complete with soft AstroTurf surrounding the structures to help keep kiddos safe.
 There are numerous slides, swings, climbing activities, and more.
-It’s also got the coolest splash pad!
-You can rent out the pavilion for parties/events, which has public restrooms and a snack bar area.
+You can also rent out the pavilion for parties/events, which has public restrooms and a snack bar area.

 Another fantastic wooden playground to bookend our list, this one is geared more toward older kids, but younger children can still enjoy it, too.
 There are also some swings and plenty of benches around for parents and guardians.

 Make a plan to visit one or all of these awesome playgrounds.
 Be sure to tell us about your adventure in the comments section below!
 If we missed one of your favorite places, we’d like to know about it.